uvikas/ur-rtde-rs/README.md

-# RTDE Rust Client
+# Rust RTDE

-This is a Rust client for the RTDE protocol used by Universal Robots.
+This is a Rust implementation of the RTDE protocol used by Universal Robots.